 As you can see, the immutability principle remains.
-If we try to use pkgb_release.lock to create the pkgb package again instead of the pkgb_deps_release.lock lockfile, it will error, as pkgb would be already fully locked in the former.
+If we try to use pkgb\release.lock to create the pkgb package again instead of the pkgb\deps\release.lock lockfile, it will error, as pkgb would be already fully locked in the former.

-9.4.3 Build order in lockfiles
+10.4.3 Evolving lockfiles